zencart/documentation/content/user/template/new_featured_all_listing_page_configuration.md

 ![Featured Change Manufacturer Spacing](/images/featured_product_settings4.png)

 The behavior of the Buy Now button on listing pages is discussed in [add to cart](/user/storefront_pages/add_to_cart/).

+The [Product Listing pages](/user/storefront_pages/product_listing/) have their own configuration, which is described in the [product listing configuration page](/user/admin_pages/configuration/configuration_productlisting/).